-Wigan Borough Clinical Commissioning Group Response to Wrightington Wigan and Leigh Teaching Hospitals NHS Foundation Trust Quality Account 2020/21
+Wigan Borough Clinical Commissioning Group Response to Wrightington Wigan and Leigh Teaching Hospitals NHS Foundation Trust Quality Account 2021/22

-Wigan Borough Clinical Commissioning Group (the CCG) welcomes the opportunity to comment on the thirteenth Quality Account for Wrightington, Wigan and Leigh Teaching Hospitals NHS Foundation Trust (WWLFT).
+Wigan Borough Clinical Commissioning Group (the CCG) welcomes the opportunity to comment on the fourteenth Quality Account for Wrightington, Wigan and Leigh Teaching Hospitals NHS Foundation Trust (WWLFT).

-The CCG acknowledges the level of partnership working that has been undertaken by WWLFT during 2020/21 to improve the quality, safety and experience of care for our residents and to support the Boroughs response to the COVID-19 pandemic.
+The CCG acknowledges the level of partnership working that has been undertaken by WWLFT during 2021/22 to improve the quality, safety and experience of care for our residents and to support the Boroughs response to and recovery from the COVID-19 pandemic.

-In respect of the quality priorities identified in the 2019/20 Quality Account, rolled forward to 2020/2021 the CCG acknowledges progress has been made in a number of areas; of particular note is:
+In respect of the quality priorities identified in the 2021/22 Quality Account the CCG acknowledges progress has been made in a number of areas; of particular note is: